-15.2.3 Health care reform changes.
-Bargaining unit nurses

-will receive the same benefits resulting from federally legislated health care reform changes that other employees of the Medical Center receive.
+- 15.2.3 Health care reform changes.
+Bargaining unit nurses will receive the same benefits resulting from federally legislated health care reform changes that other employees of the Agency receive. - 15.3 Employee Health Services.
+At the beginning of employment and thereafter as determined by the Agency based on a TB assessment, the Agency shall arrange to provide tuberculin tests and x-rays, if necessary, at no cost to the nurse.
+Laboratory examinations when indicated because of exposure to communicable diseases while on duty shall be provided by the Agency at no cost to the nurse.

-- 15.3 Employee Health Services.
-At the beginning of employment and thereafter as determined by the Medical Center based on a TB assessment, the Medical Center shall arrange to provide tuberculin tests and x-rays, if necessary, at no cost to the nurse.
-Laboratory examinations when indicated because of exposure to communicable diseases while on duty shall be provided by the Medical Center at no cost to the nurse. - 15.4 Communicable Diseases.
-When a nurse is required by the Medical Center to be absent from all work because of exposure to a serious communicable disease, which likely occurred while on duty as determined by Employee Health, the Medical Center will pay the nurse at the nurse's straight-time rate of pay for scheduled hours lost, for up to fourteen (14) days.
-This section will not be applicable when (a) the nurse is eligible for workers' compensation or other disability insurance benefits for which the Medical Center has made contributions, or (b) the nurse, after having received actual or constructive notice in writing of this provision, has refused the Medical Center's offer of timely vaccination in connection with such disease except for medical reasons.
-In the event of a potential epidemic, the Association and the Medical Center will meet to discuss guidelines for maintaining employee and patient safety and compensation for hours lost.

-15.5 Retirement Plan.
-The Medical Center shall continue to offer all eligible nurses a retirement plan which offers a level of benefits substantially equivalent to the current plan and consists of a non-contributory Base Plan, matching contributions from the Medical Center, and a tax sheltered annuity plan.

-- 15.6 Health and Safety.
-The Medical Center and the Association agree to comply with all state and federal regulations pertaining to the health and safety of employees in the workplace.
+- 15.4 Communicable Diseases.
+When a nurse is required by the Agency to be absent from all work because of exposure to a serious communicable disease, which likely occurred while on duty as determined by Employee Health, the Agency will pay the nurse at the nurse's straight-time rate of pay for scheduled hours lost, for up to fourteen (14) days.
+This section will not be applicable when (a) the nurse is eligible for workers' compensation or other disability insurance benefits for which the Agency has made contributions, or (b) the nurse, after having received actual or constructive notice in writing of this provision, has refused the Agency's offer of timely vaccination in connection with such disease except for medical reasons.
+In the event of a potential epidemic, the Association and the Agency will meet to discuss guidelines for maintaining employee and patient safety and compensation for hours lost. - 15.5 Retirement Plan.
+The Agency shall continue to offer all eligible nurses a retirement plan which offers a level of benefits substantially equivalent to the current plan and consists of a noncontributory Base Plan, matching contributions from the Employer, and a tax-sheltered annuity plan. - 15.6 Health and Safety.
+The Agency and the Association agree to comply with all state and federal regulations pertaining to the health and safety of employees in the workplace.
 The parties further agree to promote all practices necessary to assure safety in the workplace and to work collaboratively in developing additional policies and practices to that end. - 15.7 Pharmacy Benefit for Retirees.
-At the time of ratification this plan will no longer be offered to new participants, however, nurses Nurses currently enrolled on the plan prior to August 18, 2016 will be given the option to remain on the plan. - Assistance.
-The Medical Center will continue to offer a Medical Premium Reduction Assistance Program through the duration of this Agreement.
+Nurses currently enrolled on the plan prior to August 18, 2016 will be given the option to remain on the plan. - 15.8 Premium Reduction Program.
+The Medical Center will continue to offer a Premium Reduction Program through the duration of this Agreement.
 Through this benefit, eligible Nurses may receive financial assistance to cover 100% of the cost of their Employer provided medical premiums.

 Participation in this program is based on total household income and the Federal Poverty Level, as determined by the U.S. Department of Health and Human Services.

-Beginning January 1, 2017, employees Employees whose household income is less than 250% of the Federal Poverty Level will be eligible to receive a health insurance plan at no premium cost to the employee for themselves and eligible dependent(s) the first of the month following upon approval of their application.
+Employees whose household income is less than 250% of the Federal Poverty Level will be eligible to receive a health insurance plan at no premium cost to the employee for themselves and eligible dependent(s) first of the month following the approval of their application.

-15.9 Employee Discount.
-The Medical Center will offer Nurses

-and their dependents covered under Employer medical plans the most favorable discount for services rendered at PeaceHealth facilities, providers and laboratories.

-15.10 Enhanced Chronic Condition Program.
-Nurses and covered dependents enrolled in the Enhanced Chronic Condition Program are eligible to receive free preventive medications, including diabetic testing supplies.
-These chronic conditions covered under this program include: diabetes, COPD, asthma, congestive heart failure, hypertension and coronary artery disease.
+- 15.9 Employee Discount.
+The Medical Center will offer Nurses and their dependents covered under Employer medical plans the most favorable discount for services rendered at PeaceHealth facilities, providers and laboratories. - 15.10 Enhanced Chronic Condition Program.
+Nurse and covered dependents enrolled in the Enhanced Chronic Condition Program are eligible to receive free preventive medications, including diabetic testing supplies.
+These chronic conditions covered under this program include: diabetes, COPD, asthma, congestive heart failure, coronary artery disease and hypertension.